TITLE 89: SOCIAL SERVICES

 m) Control of the spread of infectious diseases and compliance with universal precautions.

-o) Develop, maintain and protect administrative and client records, including observance of confidentiality in the maintenance and transmission of records, as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) (42 USC 1320d et seq.).
+o) Develop, maintain and protect administrative and participant records, including observance of confidentiality in the maintenance and transmission of records, as required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) (42 USC 1320d et seq.).

 p) Receive and resolve complaints as required by Section 240.1650.